Welcome! For price inquiries, please feel free to contact us through the form on the right side. We will get back to you as soon as possible.

 Proteins are the building blocks of all living organisms and play crucial roles in biological processes.
 To investigate how a particular protein modulates biological processes, many aspects of the protein such as structure, modification, localization, interaction, and function need to be studied.
 A considerable number of proteins, especially membrane proteins, are screened in drug discovery as biological targets or as potential drugs themselves.
 Most of these proteins are produced using cell-based or cell-free expression systems, which typically include the transcription of recombinant DNA into mRNA that is further translated into the protein under study.

-Creative Biostructure uses both cell-based and cell-free systems to provide customized membrane protein expression services to customers in the pharmaceutical industry, as well as research institutions.
+Creative Biostructure uses both cell-based and cell-free systems to provide protein expression services to customers in the pharmaceutical industry, as well as research institutions.

 In-vitro protein synthesis or cell-free protein synthesis (CFPS), are the approaches for protein production without living cells, but with cell extracts containing necessary molecular machinery.
-General cell extracts in use today are made from E. coli, wheat germ extracts, rabbit reticulocyte lysate, or insects cell lysate.
-With addition of template encoding the target protein, cell-free protein production can be accomplished.
+General cell extracts in use today are made from E. coli, wheat germ extracts, rabbit reticulocyte lysate, or insect cell lysate.
+With the addition of a template encoding the target protein, cell-free protein production can be accomplished.

 Figure 2.
 An example of cell-free protein synthesis